HammadGhuman/HammadGhuman/README.md

 # 💫 About Me:
-Hey there! 👋 I'm Abdul Hammad, a final year student of Software Engineering at FAST NUCES, Pakistan.
+Hey there! 👋 I'm Abdul Hammad, a Software Engineering at Tafsol Technologies, Pakistan.
 As a passionate Fullstack developer, I love diving deep into web development using cutting-edge technologies.
-With expertise in Next.js, Express, and Jotai, I enjoy crafting efficient and elegant solutions to real-world problems.
-Currently honing my skills in Tailwind CSS with the Shadcn plugin for styling, I strive to create visually stunning user interfaces.
+With expertise in Next.js, Nest.Js Express, and Jotai,python I enjoy crafting efficient and elegant solutions to real-world problems.
+Currently honing my skills in Tailwind CSS, I strive to create visually stunning user interfaces.
 Let's connect and build something amazing together! 🚀

 ## 🌐 Socials: